alimz758/UCLA-CS-130---SWE---OnAux/Back-end/API-README.md

 ## API Documentation

-Here are full description of the OnAuc backend API.
+Here is the full description of the OnAux backend API.

 ## Models & API Endpoints Documentation